-Developed by the Stanford History Education Group and using the vast collection of historical documents at the Library of Congress, Beyond the Bubble provides teachers with short, easy to administer assessments.
+Developed by the Stanford History Education Group and using the vast collection of historical documents at the Library of Congress, Beyond the Bubble provides teachers with short, easy-to-administer assessments.
 These, however, aren't typical history quizzes and tests.
-The goal of Beyond the Bubble assessments is to move away from fact-based, multiple choice tests and quizzes and toward an evaluation of historical thinking skills and development of academic literacy.
-To do so, the site offers a range of assessments, called Historical Assessments of Thinking (HATs), that include a document, assessment questions, an interactive rubric, student samples, videos on related content, and links to similar types of assessments.
-For example, an assessment on American Imperialism emphasizes background knowledge, contexualization, and corroboration as students make connections between a photograph of Filipino prisoners with the explosion of the US Maine and the belief in Social Darwinism.
+The goal of Beyond the Bubble assessments is to move away from fact-based multiple-choice tests and quizzes and toward an evaluation of historical thinking skills and the development of academic literacy.
+Toward that end, the site offers a range of assessments, called Historical Assessments of Thinking (HATs), that include a document, assessment questions, an interactive rubric, student samples, videos on related content, and links to similar types of assessments.
+For example, an assessment on American Imperialism emphasizes background knowledge, contextualization, and corroboration as students make connections between a photograph of Filipino prisoners and the explosion of the US Maine and the belief in Social Darwinism.
 Teachers are provided with the student-facing materials for the assessment and a rubric that highlights student responses at the proficient, emergent, and basic levels.

-Teachers often don't change their curriculum is because they don't have time to develop new material.
-Beyond the Bubble makes it easier for teachers to make a curricular shift by doing a lot of the necessary heavy lifting: there's a set of curated historical documents as well as assessments questions, rubrics, and real examples of student work.
+Teachers often don't change their curriculum because they don't have time to develop new material.
+Beyond the Bubble makes it easier for teachers to make a curricular shift because it does a lot of the necessary heavy lifting: There's a set of curated historical documents as well as assessments questions, rubrics, and real examples of student work.
 The pedagogy -- aimed at historical thinking vs. factual knowledge -- is also sound: HATs emphasize higher-order skills such as critical thinking and analytical reasoning.
 Students will particularly benefit from building these skills, and requisite content knowledge, through deep engagement with fascinating, authentic historical documents tied to important social, cultural, and historical topics.
-Beyond the Bubble's methodology challenges teachers to upgrade their assessment practices and challenges students to practice real analytical research that thinks through primary documents.
+Beyond the Bubble's methodology challenges teachers to upgrade their assessment practices, and challenges students to practice real analytical research that thinks through primary documents.